English Program Information and Admission Requirements

 workshops.
 It serves students wishing to pursue an advanced degree in Literary studies, as well as high school teachers and students

 seeking teacher certification.
-Students may choose from one of three emphases, the Literature Emphasis, the Creative Writing
+Students may choose from one of four emphases, the Literature Emphasis, the Creative Writing

-Emphasis, or the Children's and Adolescent Literature Emphasis.
-Students in the Literature Emphasis may choose either a 30-hour thesis option or a 36-hour comprehensive exam option; both options
+Emphasis, the Children's and Adolescent Literature Emphasis, or the Writing Emphasis.
+Students in the Literature emphases may choose either a 30-hour thesis option or a 36-hour comprehensive exam option; both options

 require courses in literature and literary criticism.

-Departmental admission to the Graduate program is based on transcripts, GRE scores, a writing sample, three
+Departmental admission to the Graduate program is based on transcripts, a writing sample, three

 letters of recommendation, and the appropriate application forms (including indication of desired degree option).
 The Graduate